Demystifying GDPR for fleet managers

 Such consent should be documented and ideally incorporated into employment, supplier and driver contracts, as well as procurement T&Cs.
 Building consent into these procedures should reduce the risk of future conflicts.

-GDPR includes provisions for accountability, governance and transparency, so operators should have documented measures, such as privacy impact assessments, and should adopt ‘privacy by design’ principles.
+GDPR includes provisions for accountability, governance and transparency.
+Operators should have documented measures, such as privacy impact assessments, and should adopt ‘privacy by design’ principles.
 This applies to any data associated with drivers, including that from telematics or fleet management systems.

 Fleet data should be managed with due consideration for security.
 Operators should consider whether their suppliers are GDPR compliant and seek out those with demonstrable competence, such as certification to ISO 27001.